 These are increasingly popular in smaller money claims where the flexibility of telephone contact can be extremely convenient, particularly where the disputants are geographically far apart or where some people have mobility problems.
 Again, preparation is vital, and I provide a risk analysis template and ask that documents are kept to a minimum.
 I generally start with a conference call with all participants, but then move to individual telephone discussions, with a final conference call to sum up the outcome.
 The telephone contact does not need to take place over a single session, which makes this approach very convenient for those on a busy schedule.

 VIDEO CONFERENCE MEDIATION

 This is an excellent and practical alternative to a face-to-face mediation using online video conferencing technology, so you don’t have to leave your own home or office.
 It’s ideal where there are reasons why a face-to-face mediation is unsuitable, such as disability or geographical distance.
 It’s great for international mediations.
 It can be used for half or full day mediations.
-I use Skype, which is free and can be downloaded here.
-Other than the software, all you will need is a video camera, which is built into most modern laptop computers, or any HD video camera that can be attached to your PC.
-Apart from the fact that the mediation takes place by video conference, everything else is just the same as in a face-to-face mediation.
+I recommend Zoom, which is free and can be downloaded here.

 This is a hybrid mediation-arbitration approach which is increasingly popular in the US.
 British lawyers tend to be cautious about new Alternative Dispute Resolution (ADR) ideas, but I strongly recommend that they give this option a try.

 It has great benefits for situations where both parties want a resolution to the dispute at a manageable cost, but where there may be an unbridgeable financial gap.